wp-plugins/envira-gallery-lite/readme.txt

 Also, I'm an <a href="https://thomasgriffin.io" rel="me" title="WordPress Developer - Thomas Griffin">expert WordPress developer</a> and I write a lot about WordPress in general.
 You can check out my blog at the link above.

 == Changelog ==

+= 1.3.2 =
+* Added: Units label to Column Gutter Width and Margin Below Each Image settings

+= 1.3.1 =
+* Fix: Force gallery ID on save, to ensure compat with WPML and duplication plugins

+= 1.3.0 =
+* Fix: Sorting images in a gallery and not clicking Update would result in loss of gallery configuration

+= 1.2.9 =
+* Added: envira_minify_strip_double_forward_slashes filter when minifying, allowing developers to disable this for edge cases

+= 1.2.8 =
+* Added: RTL Support

+= 1.2.7 =
+* Added: Caption Position Float (Wrapped) option, to wrap Lightbox Caption text to match width of image.

+= 1.2.6 =
+* Added: Insert Images Modal automatically loads more images on scroll
+* Added: Insert Images Modal search functionality performance improved
+* Fix: Better Insert Images Modal image grid layout for WordPress 4.0+

+= 1.2.5 =
+* Added: WordPress 4.2.1 support

+= 1.2.4 =
+* Fix: This Post's Gallery was missing when using the Add Gallery button

+= 1.2.3 =
+* Added: Mobile - lightbox arrows remain displayed on touchscreen devices, so it is clearer to the user how they can navigate through the images

+= 1.2.2 =
+* Fix: Image title link color changed to stand out from image title background color in Lightbox

+= 1.2.1 =
+* Fix: Loading localization language files for some installations

+= 1.2.0 =
+* Added: .POT file for translation / localization support

+= 1.1.9 =
+* Added: Minified editor JS

+= 1.1.8 =
+* Added: CSS minification for Administration CSS

+= 1.1.7 =
+* Fix: Minification of inline CSS and JS
+* Fix: Alt tags on images
+* Fix: Links on Lightbox Image Titles

+= 1.1.6 =
+* Fix: Upgraded Fancybox to 2.1.5
+* Fix: Improved error message UI when uploading files exceeding WordPress / PHP file size limits

+= 1.1.5 =
+* Fix: Metadata - close window would not always work after uploading new images
+* Fix: Support single quotation character in Image Title

+= 1.1.4 =
+* Added: Metadata - Image Alt Text Helpful Tip
+* Fix: Metadata - wp_editor too large for smaller screen resolutions

+= 1.1.3 =
+* Fix: Enable HTML captions

+= 1.1.2 =
+* Fix: WordPress 4.0 support for Add Slider attachment window

 = 1.1.1 =
 * Compatibility updates with WordPress 4.1.